 What Inspires You?

-Got more questions than answers?
-Have a passion for research or want to find out more?
-At Brandeis, the Undergraduate Research and Creative Collaborations Office can help you find topics, mentors and funding for an original research or creative project in close collaboration with leading faculty and researchers.
+Are you an undergraduate who wants to get involved in a research or creative project?
+At Brandeis, the Undergraduate Research and Creative Collaborations Office can help you find topics, mentors, and funding for an original research or creative project in close collaboration with leading Brandeis faculty and researchers.